 AIMS AND SCOPE

-Basic and Applied Herpetology (B&AH) is the open access scientific journal of the Spanish (AHE) and Portuguese (APH) Herpetological Societies.
+Basic and Applied Herpetology (B&AH) is the open access free of charge scientific journal of the Spanish (AHE) and Portuguese (APH) Herpetological Societies.
 B&AH publishes original Research Papers and updated Reviews about especially interesting issues dealing with any aspect of amphibians and reptiles worldwide.
 Authors can also submit Short Notes if these are organized around hypotheses appropriately argued and analysed quantitatively.

 Manuscripts should be submitted through the online submission system available here.